Zoxc/crusader/README.md

 ## Understanding the results

-The Crusader client creates three bursts of traffic (by default, five seconds each): download only, upload only, then bi-directional traffic.
+A Crusader test creates three bursts of traffic: by default, five seconds each of download only, upload only, then bi-directional traffic.
 Each burst is separated by several seconds of idle time.